antenna-research/supertickets/README.md

-create a private repo and push your assignment to it regularly (so even if your computer breaks you will have a backup and we can see your progress!) invite teachers@codaisseur.com (username: codaisseur-teachers) to join the repository We don't want you to publish the code of your final assignment on GitHub during the week to prevent people from copying each others work.
+create a private repo and push your assignment to it regularly (so even if your computer breaks you will have a backup and we can see your progress!) invite teachers@codaisseur.com (username: codaisseur-teachers) to join the repository